Appalachian Development Highway System: Corridor G

 Corridor G is a highway in the U.S. states of Kentucky and West Virginia that follows the route of U.S. Route 119 (US 119) from Pikeville, Kentucky, to Charleston, West Virginia.
 Construction on the road began in 1972 in West Virginia and 1974 in Kentucky, but it was more than two decades before the road was completed in either state.
 The full length of Corridor G in West Virginia was completed in 1997, but Kentucky's last segment was not opened until 2008.

 Corridor H

-Corridor H is a highway in the U.S. states of West Virginia and Virginia.
-It travels from Weston, West Virginia to Strasburg, Virginia.
-In December 1999, a settlement agreement was reached, providing the framework for resumption of final design, right-of-way acquisition and construction activities on the Corridor H highway project.
-Corridor H is the only corridor highway that remains incomplete in the State of West Virginia.
-It begins at I-79 in Weston and will end at I-81 in Strasburg when complete.
-Virginia's portion of Corridor H runs from the West Virginia state line to I-81 at Strasburg, Virginia.
-The building of Corridor H was controversial, arousing strong passions for and against.
-Decades of public debate and legal battles aired the essential question of whether previously isolated areas should be preserved or opened to development.
-Despite the controversy, about 75 percent of the highway had been completed as of 2013.
-The highway is open from the Weston exit of I-79 to Kerens, Randolph County and an additional section of the four-lane is open from the Grant-Tucker county line to Wardensville as of July 2016.
+Corridor H (U.S. Route 48) is a partially complete expressway that is proposed to extend from I-79 in Weston, West Virginia, to I-81 in Strasburg, Virginia.
+Its construction has been controversial, with decades of public debate and legal battles centered around the question of whether isolated areas should be preserved or opened to development.
+As a result, only about 75% of it has been constructed, and it remains the only incomplete Appalachian corridor highway in West Virginia.
+Of the three remaining unbuilt segments, the two in West Virginia (Parsons–Davis and Wardensville–VA state line) are scheduled to open by 2034, but there are no plans to construct Virginia's 13 mi segment between the WV state line and I-81 due to opposition from authorities.